Company logo | Codica

 Functional and non-functional requirements

-Functional requirements imply and are the foundation of your app.
+• Functional requirements imply and are the foundation of your app.
 They stand for the specific features and capabilities that your app must have to meet the minimum users' expectations.
-These can include things like data management, authentication, payment integrations, push notifications, and many other functionalities.
+These can include things like data management, authentication, and many other features that protect users.

-Non-functional requirements (i.e., non-behavioral), on the other hand, are the technical and performance characteristics that the app must exhibit in order to be considered functional.
-Oftentimes, they include:
+• Non-functional requirements (i.e., non-behavioral), on the other hand, are the technical and performance characteristics that the app must exhibit in order to be considered functional.
+Usually, they include: accessibility, performance, usability, portability, and security.

 Once again, let’s summarize everything in a table.